 That’s why it’s sad that the thing we touch most - between 2,617 and 5,400 times a day, to be exact - is not ourselves or someone else but our cell phones.

 Now, IOHO, we’d rather be nourishing those nerves by touching up on ourselves or someone else.
-Read on to find out why this is important, that it’s not as scary as you think, and it doesn’t always have to be about sex.
+Read on to find out why this is important, that it’s not as scary as you think, and it doesn’t always have to be about sex or clitoral stimulation.

 When You Think About it, You Should Touch Yourself

 Our senses feed our soul.
-Opening your eyes to a bright sunny day, unwinding with a well-curated playlist, indulging in a favorite dessert, lighting a luxurious candle, and marinating in a tender embrace from a loved one all boost our mood.
+Opening your eyes to a bright sunny day, unwinding with a well-curated playlist, indulging in a favorite dessert, lighting a luxurious candle, a hug from a best friend, and marinating in a tender embrace from a loved one all boost our mood.
 COVID-19 has certainly put a damper on the latter, however, putting us all at risk of touch deprivation which can cause depression, difficulty sleeping, and anxiety.
 Oh no, oh no, oh no!

 The good news is, the power to feed the need for touch is in your hands - literally.
 And it is powerful!
 Just check out all the great benefits of touch: